mernst/basic-stats/README.md

 #### How to build Basic Statistics and run its tests from the terminal:

-1. Change into the Basic Statistics root directory, which contains the *build.gradle* build file.
+Run these commands from the Basic Statistics root directory, which contains the *build.gradle* build file.

-2. Run `./gradlew compile` to compile Basic Statistics.
+1. Run `./gradlew compile` to compile Basic Statistics.

-4. Run `./gradlew build` to compile and run tests.
+2. Run `./gradlew build` to compile and run tests.

-5. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).
+3. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).
 You need to do this to re-run the tests, if they have already been run after the most recent code change.
 For example: `./gradlew clean build`.